ctfs/write-ups-2015/asis-quals-ctf-2015/forensic/broken-heart/README.md

 3044 TCP
 ```

-Looking at the HTTP request, we see that a file named `LoiRLUoq` was requested and transmitted in several parts:
+Looking at the HTTP requests, we see that a file named `LoiRLUoq` was requested and transmitted in several parts:

 ```bash
 $ tshark -r myheart_7cb6daec0c45b566b9584f98642a7123 'http'